cpal39/opsline-test/README.md

-# Description of the problem
+# Description of the Problem

 Part One:
 Construct a webpage to display information to prospective users from the provided data subset attached to this email.
 How you choose to design this webpage is up to you - the only requirement is that the framework used must be React-based.